gabriellukke/gabriellukke/README.md

 ## About me

 - 👱🏻 I'm 20 years old, brazilian and living in Osasco - SP.
-- 🌱 I'm a Technology Instructor at [Trybe].
+- 🌱 I'm currently as a Instructor at [Trybe].
 - 👯 I'm looking to improve my skills as a Technology/Development Instructor.
 - 🥅 2021 Goals: I want to help as many people as I can with instructing on Web Development and Buy a X-Box Series S ;).
 - ⚡ I love code, play video games and playing sports.